Tuvshno/go-microservice/README.md

 This project is a practice implementation of a microservice that fetches cryptocurrency prices.
 It is designed to demonstrate my understanding and skills in building microservices, utilizing design patterns such as the Decorator Pattern, and separating services from business logic.
-The microservice was built in Go and includes functionalities for logging and metrics, aJSON API for fetching prices. and a client.
+The microservice was built in Go and includes functionalities for logging and metrics, a JSON API for fetching prices. and a client.

 ### Learning outcomes